HanetakaChou/PatriotEngine/docs/OIT.md

 1\.Initializes the fragments in the K-Buffer to the "empty fragment" which is "$\displaystyle C_i$=0 $\displaystyle A_i$=0 $Z_i$=farthest". //In reality, since the $\displaystyle Z_i$ is in the range from 0 to 1, we only need to ensure that the value of $\displaystyle Z_i$ is farther than all possible values.
 2\.When we generate the K-Buffer, the modify operation performed on the K-Buffer is to sort the fragments from near to far based on the $\displaystyle Z_i$ and insert the current fragment (which the fragment shader is executing) into the proper position based on the $\displaystyle Z_i$.
 Evidently we have K+1 fragments at present.
 Then the modify operation will merge the two farthest fragments into one fragment based on the rule of Under operation such that \[ $\displaystyle A_i C_i$ | $\displaystyle 1 - A_i$ | $\displaystyle Z_i$ \] + [ $\displaystyle A_{i+1} C_{i+1}$ | $\displaystyle 1 - A_{i+1}$ | $\displaystyle Z_{i+1}$ \] = \[ $\displaystyle A_i C_i + ( 1 - A_i ) A_{i+1} C_{i+1}$ | $\displaystyle ( 1 - A_i ) ( 1 - A_{i+1} )$ | $\displaystyle Z_i$ \] and thus we have K fragments again.
 Evidently, if we insert another fragment nearer than the fragment merged by two fragments, there exists error.
-By Salvi, the error intruduced by the two farthest fragments is the lowest since the visibility function $\displaystyle \operatorname{V} ( Z_i )$ is monotonically decreasing and the farthest fragments generally contribute introduce the lowest error.
+By Salvi, the error intruduced by the two farthest fragments is the lowest since the visibility function $\displaystyle \operatorname{V} ( Z_i )$ is monotonically decreasing and the farthest fragments generally introduce the lowest error.
 3\.Based on the generated K-Buffer, we calculate the total contribution of the transparent geometries to the final color $\displaystyle C_{Final}$ by the K fragments.

 #### Render Pass